suibiweng/Paper-to-Podcast/README.md

 - `pyttsx3`: For converting text to speech (offline).
 - `openai`: For accessing the OpenAI GPT API.

+## Getting OpenAI ChatGPT API Key

+Follow these steps to get an API key for OpenAI's ChatGPT.

+1. Sign Up or Log In

+Visit [OpenAI's platform](https://platform.openai.com/signup) and either create a new account or log in if you already have one.

+2. Access the API Keys Section

+Once logged in, follow these steps:
+- Click on your profile avatar in the top-right corner.
+- From the dropdown, select **"API keys"**.

+3. Create a New API Key

+- Click **"Create new secret key"**.
+- This will generate a new API key for you.

+4. Save the API Key

+- Copy the API key and store it securely.
+You will **not** be able to view it again later.
+- If you lose the API key, you will need to generate a new one.
+Once you have the API key, you can use it to access OpenAI's API and integrate it into your applications.

+For more information, visit the [OpenAI API Documentation](https://platform.openai.com/docs).

 ## Usage

 1. Set your OpenAI API key in the script: